SteveMandich.com Blog Biography Back to Evel Incarnate Other Stuff Contact

 "I leave you in somebody's cathedral/ For stuntin' like Evel Knievel."

-Ska: "Resident President Evil/ There's zombies in the White House/ Playing with their Scalextric/ And their clockwork Evel Knievel."
+Ska: "Resident President Evil/ There's zombies in the White House/ Playing with their Scalextric/

 A lame metal song that accompanies footage of motorcycle jumpers Super Joe Einhorn and Super Joe Reed, with the chorus, "Super Joe ride/ Adrenaline pumping heart starts thumping/ Super Joe ride/ He fears no Evel or Robbie Knievel."
 It's unintentionally hilarious how the song blasts over clips of a brain-damaged Einhorn being pushed around in a wheelchair, with his neck in a brace and an arm in a sling.
 (This Skunkweed is from Texas, a different act from the California Skunkweed listed in the "Cover Art" section above.)